dustinpfister/blog_posts/_posts/threejs-examples-sequence-hooks.md

 ### 2.1 - Demo of new getPer, getBias and getSinBias methods

-I then will want to work out at least one demo that takes these new get percent methods out.
+I then will want to work out at least one demo that tests these new get percent methods out.
+With that it would seem that the public methods of the seqhooks main global work great.
+I am not sure if I will need them or not but I do not thing that these should just be internal or usable for the current state of sequence objects alone.

+It would seem that the methods that I added for the seq object work great, and the new get sin bias method results in some cool camera movement and mutation of values effects with fov and so forth.

 ```js
 (function () {